 A specialist deli focusing on, you guessed it, cheese, The Cheese Court is pretty special indeed – not only stocking some of the best British produce, but serving up cheese, charcuterie and wine to enjoy in-house, too.
 In addition to artisan cheese, expect locally-sourced preserves, freshly baked bread (including gluten-free!), and artisan sweet treats such as fudge, biscuits and even cake.
 The Cheese Court, 18 Crofts Bank Rd, Urmston, M41 0TS.

-A specialist coeliac-friendly deli found in Altrincham, Off The Wheaten Track ensures that those on a gluten or wheat-free diet don’t need to miss out on the good stuff – including all the tasty grub that traditionally includes flour.
+Found in Altrincham, Off The Wheaten Track is one of the only specialist coeliac-friendly delis in Greater Manchester, ensuring that those on a gluten or wheat-free diet don’t need to miss out on the good stuff – including all the tasty grub that traditionally includes flour.
 Shop fancy bits and bobs such as cheese and wine, before getting lost in their counter of delicious coeliac-friendly cakes, loaves, tarts, pies and so much more.
 Off The Wheaten Track Deli, 8, 10 Oxford Rd, Altrincham, WA14 2DY.

 9. The Butcher’s Quarter